zsxkib/cog-google-embeddinggemma-300m/README.md

 ## Output

-Returns base64-encoded embeddings by default for efficiency.
-Use `output_format: "array"` for direct lists.
+Returns a base64 string by default (efficient).
+Set `output_format: "array"` to get a list of floats.

 ## Local Development